-- giving a true and fair view of the Scheme's financial position as at 30 June 2020 and of its financial performance and cash flows for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- giving a true and fair view of the Scheme's financial position as at 30 June 2022 and of its financial performance and its cash flows for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.

-The Financial Report comprises the:
+The Financial Report comprises:

-- Balance sheet as at 30 June 2020 - Statement of comprehensive income for the year then ended - Statement of changes in equity, and Cash flow statement for the year then ended - Notes to the financial statements including a summary of significant accounting policies - Directors' Declaration.
+- Balance sheet as at 30 June 2022; - Statement of comprehensive income for the year then ended; - Statement of changes in equity, and Statement of cash flows for the year then ended; - Notes to the financial statements including a summary of significant accounting policies; and - Directors' Declaration.